aaren/lab_turbulence/notebooks/nan_filling.md

 %time intall()
 ```

+The `interpolate_region` method is by far the fastest.
+This took 15
-This took 15 mins for our test run.
-We could parallelise it,
+mins for our test run.
+We could parallelise it, calculating the
-calculating the invalid values in parallel and storing them in
+invalid values in parallel and storing them in memory, then
-memory, then assigning to the array when all are calculated.
+assigning to the array when all are calculated.

 This method still hangs on non convex regions, but not for as long.
 There might be a way to reduce the hang by ignoring points that
 dont' contribute much.

-The `interpolate_region` method is by far the fastest.
-It doesn't
-remove all of the nans in a single pass because a single slice can
-have bits of another volume in it.
-You can add an extra step to the
-method to only calculate the interpolation only for points that are
-explicitly part of the volume that the slice references but this is
-computationally expensive as it has to be done in the inner loop.
-It
-is much quicker to perform multiple passes.

 ### Implementation